H-H-bin/gunyah-hypervisor/docs/api/gunyah_api.md

 :The VCPU has not yet been started by calling `vcpu_poweron`, or has stopped itself by calling `vcpu_poweroff`, or has been terminated due to a reset request from another VM.
 If PSCI is implemented, this state is also reachable via PSCI calls.
 The `VCPU_RUN_WAKEUP` VIRQ will be asserted when the VCPU leaves this state.
 The first state data word contains a VCPU Poweroff Type value (defined below).

 0x3 `BLOCKED`
 :The VCPU is temporarily unable to run due to a hypervisor operation.
-This may include a hypercall made by the VCPU that transiently blocks it, or by an incomplete migration from another physical CPU.
+This may include a hypercall made by the VCPU that transiently blocks it, or an incomplete migration from another physical CPU.
 The caller should retry after yielding to the calling VM's scheduler.

 0x4 `ADDRSPACE_VMMIO_READ`
-:The VCPU has performed a read access to an unmapped stage 2 address inside a range previously nominated by a call to `addrspace_configure_vmmio`.
+:The VCPU has attempted to read an unmapped stage 2 address inside a range previously nominated as a VMMIO range by a call to `addrspace_configure_range`.
 The first two state data words contain the base IPA and the access size, respectively.
 The VCPU will be automatically resumed by the next `vcpu_run` call.
-The first resume data word for that call should be set to the value that will be returned by the read access.
+The second resume data word is a resume action; if it is set to `DEFAULT` (0), the faulting instruction will be skipped when the CPU resumes, and the first resume data word for that call should be set to the value that will be returned by the read access.

 0x5 `ADDRSPACE_VMMIO_WRITE`
-:The VCPU has performed a write access to an unmapped stage 2 address inside a range previously nominated by a call to `addrspace_configure_vmmio`.
+:The VCPU has attempted to write an unmapped stage 2 address inside a range previously nominated as a VMMIO range by a call to `addrspace_configure_range`.
 The three state data words contain the base IPA, access size, and the value written by the access, respectively.
 The VCPU will be automatically resumed by the next `vcpu_run` call.
+The second resume data word is a resume action; if it is set to `DEFAULT` (0), the faulting instruction will be skipped when the CPU resumes.

 0x6 `FAULT`
-: The VCPU has an unrecoverable fault.
+:The VCPU has encountered an unrecoverable fault.

+0x7 `ADDRSPACE_PAGE_FAULT`
+:The VCPU has attempted to access an unmapped stage 2 address, or performed an access that it does not have permissions for, inside a range previously nominated as a paged range by a call to `addrspace_configure_range`.
+The first three state data words contain the base IPA of the access rounded down to the nearest page boundary, an enumeration value indicating the type of access, and a boolean value indicating whether the access was a permission fault on a mapped page.
+The VCPU will be automatically resumed by the next `vcpu_run` call.
+The first resume data word is a resume action; if it is set to `DEFAULT` (0), the faulting instruction will be retried.

+:This state is also used when the VCPU has attempted to access an unmapped stage 2 address inside a range previously nominated as a VMMIO range by a call to `addrspace_configure_range`, and the hypervisor is unable to emulate the faulting instruction.
+For example, this may occur for an instruction that updates its address register, performs an atomic read and write, or reads or writes multiple registers.

 0x100 `PSCI_SYSTEM_RESET`
 :On a platform that implements PSCI, the VCPU has made a call to `PSCI_SYSTEM_RESET` or `PSCI_SYSTEM_RESET2`.
 The first state data word contains a PSCI Reset Type value (defined below).
 For a `PSCI_SYSTEM_RESET2` call, the second state data word contains the cookie value.

+*VCPU Resume Action:*

+When resuming a VCPU that has been halted by a fault, one of the resume data words can specify an alternate action to take, rather than the state-specific default action.

+0x0 `DEFAULT`
+:The default action for the VCPU state.
+See above for details.

+0x1 `RETRY`
+:Retry the faulting instruction.

+0x2 `FAULT`
+:Emulate a synchronous external data abort to EL1 from the faulting instruction.

 *VCPU Sleep Type:*